Preparing to let your property

-Since 2019, legislation is in place banning landlords and agents from charging tenants, and prospective tenants, certain fees.
+Since 2019, the Tenant Fees Act legislation has been in place, banning landlords and agents from charging tenants and prospective tenants certain fees.
 It is designed to restrict the kinds of payments that landlords and letting agents can charge to tenants in connection with the letting of a property.
-Think of things like credit checks, reference checks, cleaning services, inventory checks, admin fees or check-out fees.
+This includes things like credit checks, admin fees, or cleaning services.

 The law also sets out strict regulations for the treatment of holding deposits and cleaning costs.